blake6489/DigitalHerbariumOCR/README.md

 	$ make home
 `main` converts the images in their original directory (you must have write permissions) and runs them through Tesseract, producing the OCRed output in the specified directory

+run the following command on Ranger to make `main` work correctly (you may need to change the path names)
+	$TESSDATA_PREFIX=$HOME/tesseract-2.04/tessdata